Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Introduction

 then $\varphi\equiv 0$ on $\Sigma\times(-\infty,0)$.
-In other words, $\frac{M_t}{\sqrt{-t}}\equiv \Sigma$. \end{theorem} This theorem shows that if the convergence of the ancient mean curvature flow to its tangent flow at $-\infty$ is sufficiently fast (in particular, much faster than the rate in Theorem \ref{thm:samecodim}), then the ancient mean curvature flow must be identical with its tangent flow.
+In other words, $\widetilde{M_t}\equiv \Sigma$. \end{theorem} This theorem shows that if the convergence of the ancient mean curvature flow (after rescaling) to its tangent flow at $-\infty$ is sufficiently fast (in particular, much faster than the rate in Theorem \ref{thm:samecodim}), then the ancient rescaled mean curvature flow must be identical with its tangent flow.
 This kind of rigidity result has appeared in many different contexts for the mean curvature flow (see \cite{Wang2014}, \cite{Wang2016}).
+Note that if we rescale back to the original mean curvature flow, we obtain the following corollary.